tristanic/isolde/isolde/docs/source/gui/navigation.rst

 .. contents::
     :local:

+**(NEW in 1.0b3: if you're viewing this from within ChimeraX, you may prefer using the interactive :ref:`isolde_intro_tutorial` tutorial to acquaint yourself with ISOLDE's controls.)**

 *(General note: if you open a large model in ChimeraX it will often automatically switch to its high-quality rendering mode with full shadows and ambient occlusion.
 While beautiful, this is sadly too slow to work with ISOLDE.